min2ha/ukwa-site/content/target/39742/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Pippa Bartolotti on Facebook (Green Party candidate for Newport West and South Wales East)

 Pippa Bartolotti is the Green Party candidate for Newport West and South Wales East at the 2016 National Assembly for Wales elections.